 The number 1 non-religious wedding ceremony ritual during a secular marriage service is handfasting.
 So, how do you perform the act without mocking your family’s religious wishes?”
 Well, you need to be realistic about the consequences of planning a non-religious ceremony.
 There could be some inevitable backlashes, for example some family members could cut all ties with you.
 Read more about it at www.brides.com/story.

 Another thing, if you don’t want the unity candle spilling over then an oathing stone is perfect.
 Although you may worship your parents this might not hurt their feelings.
 So, get mum and dads input ahead of arranging your alternative ritual.
 They will appreciate your openness and thoughtfulness.
 State your wishes and let them do the same.
 At the end of the day, you will know what they think.
 Ultimately, it’s your wedding so you decide.

-Tip 10• No setbacks or disappointments but real wedding plans
+Tip 11• No setbacks but real wedding plans

 - Pagan handfasting